duniter/duniter-v2s/docs/api/runtime-events.md

 <details>
 <summary>
 <code>NoMoreCurrencyForRefund()</code> - 2</summary>
-No more currency available for refund
+No more currency available for refund.
+This scenario should never occur if the fees are intended for the refund account.

 ```rust
 no args